 READ ALSO The oldest restaurants in Singapore

+What is it?
 DIY is part of the fun at Hum Jin Pang in Maxwell Food Centre.
 Customers at this hawker stall are required to fry their own hum jin pang (fried sweet-savoury pancakes).
 Join the queue, take note what the person in front of you does, and be sure to turn the pancake over quickly – the oil is hot and everything cooks really quickly.

-Chef-owner Ivan Brehm already has us hooked on what he dubs as 'crossroads cooking’ – food that takes inspiration from around the world, draws parallels between cultures, and creates an understanding that all of us are fundamentally the same.
+What is it?
+Chef-owner Ivan Brehm, who spent years working at The Fat Duck by Heston Blumenthal showcases what he dubs as 'crossroads cooking' at Nouri.
+It's food that takes inspiration from around the world, draws parallels between cultures, and creates an understanding that all of us are fundamentally the same.
 The idea is to connect people over a meal, as evidenced by the handsome marble counter that runs through half the restaurant.